 Ruihua Guo.

-Hi there!
-I'm Ruihua, and you can call me Ryan.
-I am a Ph.D. student in Real Estate at the NUS Business School, National University of Singapore.
 My research focuses on the intersection of urban and environmental economics.
+Specifically, I am currently working on studying the urban challenges and resilience under (1) climate change, (2) transport optimization and accessibility, and (3) housing equality.
 I apply data-driven empirical methods, including econometrics, causal inference, and machine learning, to address research questions in these fields.

 News